 At the same time, the growing challenge for individuals and organisations alike has been to avoid being overwhelmed by proliferating sources of data and metrics across a burgeoning number of marketing channels and technology platforms.

-The Measurement and Analytics Report 2016, produced by Econsultancy in partnership with analytics consultancy Lynchpin for the ninth year running, looks at how organisations are using data strategically and tactically to generate insights and to improve business performance.
+The 2017 Measurement and Analytics Report, produced by Econsultancy in partnership with analytics consultancy Lynchpin for the tenth year running, looks at how organisations are using data strategically and tactically to generate insights and to improve business performance.

 What you’ll learn from this research